AarushTewari/CodingClub/README.md

 For setting up the project first we need a package.json file which can be created by npm init -y command

 To run this project the npm modules required to be installed are nodemon, express, mongoose, ejs, method-override, marked, slugify they can be installed from the command npm i express mongoose ejs method-override nodemon marked slugify.
 For more details check out package.json file.
 You won't see nodemon under the dependencies in the package.json folder because I had it globally installed on  my system, if you use the above command to install nodemon you would be able to see it in dependencies.

+**There is a file video.html that contains a video which shows the implementation of the project as a proof of its functionality.**